neilbaldwin/VOLDRED/Readme.md

 The parameters in Layer 1 and Layer 2 should be pretty obvious as they correspond to the same settings/controls on the Volca Drum hardware.

 >[!tip]
 >When you touch or move a control, it's name will be temporarily replaced with the current value of that control.
+If you have Pitch Quantization enabled (QPI) then the PITCH slider will display the current MIDI note instead of a numerical value.

 >[!tip]
 >Instead of having to use the Select knob on the Volca to scroll through all the combinations of *Oscillator Shape*, *Modulation Type* and *Envelope Shape*, you can just use the individual radio buttons to change those parameters directly!